Provide Research Training Opportunities for Undergraduate and Graduate Students and Postdoctoral Scientists

 The Food Allergy Research & Resource Program is part of the Department of Food Science and Technology at the University of Nebraska-Lincoln.
 Profs.
 Steve Taylor, Joseph Baumert, Melanie Downs, Richard Goodman and Philip Johnson serve as faculty members in the Department.
 Students interested in learning about food allergies and sensitivities and developing research skills relating to food allergens are encouraged to make application to the Department.

 Typically, one or two undergraduate students from each class enrolled in Food Science & Technology at the University of Nebraska-Lincoln are offered part-time positions in the laboratories of Profs.
 Taylor, Baumert, Downs, Goodman or Johnson.
 Initially, undergraduate students assist FARRP staff with sample preparation and other laboratory tasks.
 As undergraduate students obtain sufficient academic background, they often get the opportunity to work on their own research projects.

 If you are interested in research on food allergies, the University of Nebraska is one of the premier research institutions in the world.
 Undergraduate applications are encouraged.
 When applying, it is also a good idea to contact FARRP so that we can know of your interest in allergen research.

 Learn more about our current graduate students.

 The Food Allergy Research & Resource Program has a very limited number of positions for postdoctoral scientists within our laboratories.
 Competition is especially keen for these positions.
-If you have an interest in a postdoctoral position with FARRP, please contact either Profs.
-Taylor, Baumert, or Prof. Goodman by email.
+If you have an interest in a postdoctoral position with FARRP, please contact Profs.
+Taylor, Baumert, Downs, Goodman or Johnson by email.

 The Food Allergy Research & Resource Program will also consider the applications of visiting scientists.
-Please contact either Prof. Taylor, Prof. Baumert or Prof. Goodman by email if you are interested in this possibility.
+Please contact Profs.
+Taylor, Baumert, Downs, Goodman or Johnson by email if you are interested in this possibility.